 Be Well Stations

-Based on the Task Force recommendation for combining informational outreach with creating or enhancing access to physical activity stations, Baun worked with neighborhoods to create Be Well Stations with elliptical machines, scales, and stretch bands that employees could use between projects.
+Based on the CPSTF recommendation for combining informational outreach with creating or enhancing access to physical activity stations, Baun worked with neighborhoods to create Be Well Stations with elliptical machines, scales, and stretch bands that employees could use between projects.
 Some neighborhoods took things even further by raising funds to install more elaborate fitness areas.

 By creating access to places for physical activity and social interaction, the Be Well Stations provide employees a place to be active without straying too far from work.
 This ease of access combined with the community input promotes wellness on a daily basis.